 QE is not a role but rather a mindset that needs to be adopted by the entire scrum team.
 The best path to success is to embed a QE Coach in the scrum team who serves as the quality enabler.

 Extending the racing metaphor a bit, think of the QE Coach as a crew chief who provides a breadth of testing expertise and is responsible for teaching and enabling methodologies to support the team.
 For non-functional requirement activities such as performance testing, subject matter experts (SME) can be used as shared resources to the scrum team.

 In the racing analogy, this SME is synonymous with a specialist, such as a racecar driver.
-Their focus is drivingspecialized standards, implementing continuous unattended baseline tests in all environments, and adding quality gates on all code commits.
+Their focus is:

-In my experience, organizations that have adopted an approach to QE and DevOps have seen a significant reduction of person hours per sprint.
+In my experience, organizations with a lean, agile mindset that have adopted an approach to QE and DevOps have seen a significant reduction of person hours per sprint.
 Post transformation, scrum teams have 100% of their user stories fully automated during the sprint.
 I have also seen organizations achieve a 100% reduction in the QA (manual testing only) role from scrum teams.

-Of course, this shift can’t happen in isolation.
-It must be part of a larger, enterprise-wide culture change.
-To learn more about how organizations, large and small can get on the fast track to agile adoption, this whitepaper is a good starting point: Download “The Agile Culture Shift: Why Agile isn’t Always Agile”
+Of course, this shift from QA to QE can’t happen in isolation.
+It must be part of a larger, enterprise-wide culture change to a lean and agile mindset.
+To learn more about how organizations can get on the fast track, read our whitepaper, Getting unstuck: Making the PIVOT to business agility.